-2 Preventing and avoiding academic misconduct
+Section 2 Preventing academic misconduct

 (1) In order to ensure good academic practice, it is essential that suitable measures are introduced to prevent academic misconduct from occurring in the first place.
+Teaching the basics of good academic work begins at the earliest possible stage in academic teaching and education.
+Anyone working in academia, at whatever stage of their career, shall regularly update their knowledge of the standards of good academic practice and the state of research.

-(2) Based on the following regulations, the schools are called upon to examine whether their study, examination, doctoral degree and habilitation regulations comply with academic quality standards and prevent academic misconduct, and if necessary adapt these regulations.
-Regulations for penalising attempts to cheat and other infringements of the examination regulations, as well as regulations regarding the legal consequences of such attempts to cheat and infringements, must be drawn up.
+(2) Based on the following regulations, the schools are required to examine whether their study, examination, doctoral degree and habilitation regulations comply with the academic quality standards and those measures designed to prevent academic misconduct.
+If necessary, adjustments should be made to those regulations.
+Rules for penalizing attempts to cheat and other infringements of the examination regulations, as well as rules regarding the legal consequences of such attempts to cheat and of infringements, are to be drawn up.